billyfish/eirods-dav/README.md

-Working demos of this module showing the themeable listings along with metadata searching and linking is available at [https://wheatis.tgac.ac.uk/davrods/browse/reads/](https://wheatis.tgac.ac.uk/davrods/browse/reads/) and with metadata editing features at [https://grassroots.tools/davrods/](https://grassroots.tools/davrods/).
+Working demos of this module showing the themeable listings along with metadata searching and linking is available at [https://wheatis.tgac.ac.uk/davrods/browse/reads/](https://wheatis.tgac.ac.uk/davrods/browse/reads/) and the [Desigining Future Wheat Data Portal](http://opendata.earlham.ac.uk/wheat).

+## Changelog

+### 1.5 (1 Aug 2018)

+- REST API now accepts POST requests.
+- Added REST API for generating virtual directory listings.
+- Added Views API for performing searches and generating virtual directory listings directly within the web page.
+- Added extra places within the web page where custom HTML sections can be added.
+- Added ability to get HTML chunks from any http(s) source such as another web server.
+- Added dynamic capabilities to the URL used for getting the HTML chunks using the iRODS ids and metadata values.

-## Installation ##
+## Installation

-### Prerequisites ###
+### Prerequisites

-Davrods requires the following packages to be installed on your server:
+EIrods-dav requires the following packages to be installed on your server:

 - Apache httpd 2.4+
 - iRODS 4.x client libraries and headers (in package `irods-runtime` and `irods-dev`, available